dreams-from-dust/Netflix-Landing-Page-Clone/README.md

 -   HTML5
 -   CSS3

+### How to View

+You can visit the live page for this project here: [https://dreams-from-dust.github.io/Netflix-Landing-Page-Clone/](https://dreams-from-dust.github.io/Netflix-Landing-Page-Clone/)

 ### Getting Started

-To view this project, simply clone this repository to your local machine and open the `index.html` file in your web browser.
+Simply clone this repository to your local machine and open the `index.html` file in your web browser.